readyready15728/misc/awakemud-notes.md

 * There is a rent-a-cop on the eastern side of the first floor of Beacon Mall who offers work (for less experienced runners).
 (And it's (not all) Matrix work.)
+* The decker he's looking for in Everett is at the Gravity Bar.
 * There is also an ActiveSoft store on the first floor.
 * Action Computers and Electronics sells wrist computers, phones, various optical equipment, decks, programs and deckbuilding parts.
 In addition, Mike